Programs Non-QM Loans

 Do applicants need a letter from a licensed tax preparer or CPA?

 Yes.
-If borrowers are qualifying for a bank statement loan, they may be asked to provide a letter from a licensed tax preparer.
-On a Bank Statement Loan, we are not reviewing tax returns, so we rely on third parties such as a licensed tax professional to verify certain aspects of their business.
+If borrowers are qualifying for a Bank Statement Loan in 2026, they may be asked to provide a letter from a licensed tax preparer.
+On a Bank Statement Loan, we don’t review tax returns, so we rely on third parties such as a licensed tax professional to verify certain aspects of their business.

 Here are some examples of the things commonly requested: